ncm/nytm-spelling-bee/README.md

 characters, and, by default, a ```/usr/share/dict/words``` file in the right place.

-The C++ version puzzlegen-old.cc runs faster on Intel Haswell than any other version, while all the C++ versions run about the same speed on Westmere.
+The C++ version puzzlegen-old.cc, built with gcc-5, runs faster on Intel Haswell than other C++ versions, while all the C++ versions run about the same speed on Westmere.
 I.e., on Haswell most versions run artifically slowly.
-Curiously, adding a line "++count;" in the innermost loop makes puzzlegen-int.cc run as fast on Haswell as puzzlegen-old.cc.

-The Rust version of the program runs faster than any C++ version, in part because the compiler recognizes an opportunity to use SIMD instructions.
+The Rust version of the program runs faster than any C++ version, in part, apparently, because the compiler recognizes an opportunity to use SIMD instructions.

 Alternative versions of the programs differ:

+  - puzzlegen.cc     -- fast C++ version (except if built with clang)
-  - puzzlegen.cc     -- base version, uses local bitset_set.h iterators
+  - puzzlegen-bitset.cc -- uses local bitset_set.h iterators
-  - puzzlegen-fix.cc -- iteration controlled by element indices, not bit masks
   - puzzlegen-int.cc -- uses unsigned int rather than std::bitset<26>
-  - puzzlegen-min.cc -- uses unsigned int, and avoids lambdas
   - puzzlegen-old.cc -- posted in gcc bug #67153, only version fast on Haswell
-  - puzzlegen.rs     -- in Rust, reading into Vec<u8>, iterating by index
+  - puzzlegen.rs     -- in Rust, reading into Vec<u8>
-  - puzzlegen-sm.rs  -- reading via state machine, iterating by index
+  - puzzlegen-sm.rs  -- reading via state machine